Jonah of Hankou

-Bishop Jonah (secular name Vladimir Pokrovsky, Владимир Ильич Покровский; April 17, 1888 – October 20, 1925), was a bishop of Hankou of the Russian Orthodox Church Outside Russia (ROCOR).
+Bishop Jonah (secular name Vladimir Ilyich Pokrovsky, Владимир Ильич Покровский; April 17, 1888 – October 20, 1925), was a titular bishop of Hankou of the Russian Orthodox Church Outside Russia (ROCOR).
 He served in Northern China in the years immediately following the Bolshevik Revolution.

 He was officially glorified by the ROCOR on October 20, 1996.
 The Bishop's Council of the Russian Orthodox Church canonized Jonah as Enlightener Jonah of Hankou on 3 February 2016.

 Life

 The future St. Jonah was born in 1888 in Kaluga, Russia, with the name Vladimir Pokrovsky.
 He was orphaned at the age of 8 and was taken in by a deacon, who ensured he received an education.
 He went on to attend, graduate, and eventually teach at the Kazan Theological Academy.
 While attending as a student, he was tonsured a monk of the Optina Brotherhood and given the name Jonah.
 He took a teaching position at the academy only out of obedience to the Elder Gabriel of Optina.

 In 1918 the Revolution forced the young hieromonk to leave Kazan.
 He was arrested by the communists and suffered beatings to the point of loss of consciousness and imprisonment.
 Fr.
 Jonah was freed by the White Army, was soon raised to the rank of igumen, and assigned as the senior priest of the southern volunteer troops.
 Fr.
 Jonah withdrew to the borders of Western China with the army of Alexander Dutov, being subjected to many hardships while crossing the Pamir cliffs, often forced to grab on to the sparse shrubbery and jagged ledges of the ice covered cliffs with wounded hands.
 After crossing the Gobi Desert, they finally reached Beijing, where Fr.
 Jonah was received into the Ecclesiastical Mission there and soon consecrated bishop of Manzhuria.
 (St. Jonah was officially the bishop of Hankou, in the Hubei province, but actually ministered and worked in the town of Manzhuria, the modern day border town of Manzhouli, not to be confused with the region of Manchuria, of which this town is a part.)

 During his short time as bishop, St. Jonah transformed the Orthodox community in Manzhuria.
 He established an orphanage, a school, and a dining hall for the poor.